Accident at work procedure: What to do and how to claim

 • Capability issues after long-term absence, following a fair process

-Signs of unfair treatment after a workplace accident
+Signs of unfair treatment include:

 • Pressure not to report the accident